urcsc170/2018-spring-csc170/syllabus.md

 If a student does not have a personal computer with these capabilities, the University provides open labs at various locations on campus that they can use.
 Those computers have all the required capabilities and software installed and they are supported by University IT.

 For reference: during lectures the professor will be using a **Macbook** and **Windows PC** (alternatively) and a code editor: **Sublime Text, version 3** ([www.sublimetext.com/3](http://www.sublimetext.com/3)).
 For FTP demonstrations, the professor will use **Cyberduck** (for Mac, [cyberduck.io](http://cyberduck.io)) and **WinSCP** (for PC, [winscp.net/eng/download.php](http://winscp.net/eng/download.php)).
 Demonstrations during the lecture and in labs will be done using **Google Chrome**.

+### Communication

+The professor will use **Slack** to make course‑related announcements and to distribute assignments.
+Students are required to monitor Slack for announcements daily.

+Students may also use Slack to ask questions and get help from the TAs and professor.

+- Sign-up for access to the CSC 170 Slack Workspace here: [join.slack.com/t/csc170/signup](https://join.slack.com/t/csc170/signup)

+  - Students must use their **rochester.edu** email when signing-up for access

+- After the student has created their account, they can access the *CSC 170 Slack Workspace* here: [csc170.slack.com](https://csc170.slack.com/)

+  - Consider bookmarking that address
+  - For faster access, consider installing the Slack application for Windows, Mac, iOS, or Android

+  - Also consider turning-on Slack notifications in the smartphone app
+    - Notifications can be customized so the student is not overwhelmed with notifications

 ## Academic Honesty
 Violation of the College's Honesty Policy is a serious violation of the trust upon which our academic community depends.
 A common form of academic dishonesty is plagiarism: the representation of another person’s work as one’s own, or the attempt “to blur the line between one’s own ideas or words and those borrowed from another source.” ([Council of Writing Program Administrators, January 2003,](http://wpacouncil.org/node/9)).
 More specifically for CSC 170, **computer code (HTML, CSS, PHP, or JavaScript) submitted for grading, that was copied from another source in part or whole without acknowledgment is plagiarism**.
 To protect yourself, in the programming world, citations of sources may be placed in the "code comments" of submitted files.